purduesigbots/pros-docs/v5/api/cpp/rtos.rst

 ============ ======================================================================================
- value        The value used in performing the action action       An action to optionally perform on the task's notification value prev_value   A pointer to store the previous value of the target task's notificationvalue, may be NULL
+ value        The value used in performing the action action       An action to optionally perform on the task's notification value prev_value   A pointer to store the previous value of the target task's notification value, may be NULL
 ============ ======================================================================================

 **Returns:** Dependent on the notification action.
 For `NOTIFY_ACTION_NO_OWRITE <notify_action_e_t_>`_: